Blackweather/kubernetes-network-policy/ex4-namespace-isolation/README.md

-# Exercise N: Isolating the namespaces
+# Exercise 4: Isolating the namespaces

 ## Description
 By default all the Pods running in the Kubernetes cluster can communicate between each other.